decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

 author: Ittai Abraham
 ---

-In the first part of this post we describe a single-shot variation of Two Round HotStuff (see [HotStuff v1 paper, march 2018](https://arxiv.org/pdf/1803.05069v1.pdf) and [this march 2018 post](https://malkhi.com/posts/2018/03/bft-lens-casper/)) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous posts on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
+In the first part of this post, we describe a single-shot variation of Two Round HotStuff (see [HotStuff v1 paper, March 2018](https://arxiv.org/pdf/1803.05069v1.pdf) and [this March 2018 post](https://malkhi.com/posts/2018/03/bft-lens-casper/)) using [Locked-Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous posts on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).

 In the second part, we describe a fully pipelined multi-shot State Machine Replication version of Two Round HotStuff that is similar to [Casper FFG](https://arxiv.org/abs/1710.09437) and [Streamlet](https://decentralizedthoughts.github.io/2020-05-14-streamlet/).
 For safety, we prove a stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).
 For liveness, we present a "two option" view change inspired by [Fast-HotStuff](https://arxiv.org/abs/2010.11454).
 The responsiveness property of this "two option" view change is discussed and formally analyzed in the [HotStuff-2 manuscript](https://eprint.iacr.org/2023/397.pdf) and the corresponding [HotStuff-2 blog post](https://decentralizedthoughts.github.io/2023-04-01-hotstuff-2/).

-The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) and $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).
+The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).

-# Part one: single shot two round HotStuff with rotating leaders
+# Part one: single-shot two-round HotStuff with rotating leaders

-The simplified single-shot two round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative to PBFT.
+The simplified single-shot two-round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative to PBFT.

 We use the same view based framework as in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):

 1. The goal in this part is single-shot agreement with external validity.
-2. Using a view based protocol where view $v$ has primary $v \bmod n$ and is the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
+2. Using a view-based protocol where view $v$ has primary $v \bmod n$ and is the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
-3. As in PBFT, the protocol uses [Locked broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).
+3. As in PBFT, the protocol uses [Locked-Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).

 Here is the outer-shell pseudocode which is (almost) the same as the outer-shell pseudocode in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):

 ```
-Two round HotStuff single-shot protocol
+Two-round HotStuff single-shot protocol

 View 1 primary:
     TNDRMNT-LB(1, val, val-proof)